-Parameters ignore (class or classes tuple) - if given, all objects from the specified class (or tuple of classes) will be ignored.
+Parameters ignore (type or tuple) - if given, all objects from the specified class (or tuple of classes) will be ignored.

 '''

 scrapy.utils.trackref.get_oldest(class_name)

 '''

 Return the oldest object alive with the given class name, or None if none is found.
 Use print_live_refs() first to get a list of all tracked live objects per class name.